xuwd1/Pyffic/README.md

 FFI_REGISTER_CLASS_METHOD(&fooclass::double_speed, "fooclass.double_speeed");
 ```

 There are two ways to use the registered methods and fields at Python side.
-When defining `FooClass`, **pyffi** will check if the class already has attributes having the same name as the methods' and the fields' registered name.
+When defining `FooClass`, **pyffi** will check if the class already has attributes having the same name as the methods' or the fields' registered name.
 If not, we could directly access the methods and the fields using their registered names:

 ```python
 #Python side code